-- 10.2 As well as the items stipulated by legislation, the following information is to be included in the corporate governance report if it is not presented in the annual report: - the composition of the company's nomination committee.
-If any member of the committee has been appointed by a particular owner, the name of this owner is also to be stated, - the information on each member of the board that is required by the third paragraph of Code rule 2.6, - the division of duties among members of the board and how the work of the board was conducted during the most recent financial year, including the number of board meetings held and each member's attendance at board meetings, - the composition, tasks and decision-making authority of any board committees, and each member's attendance at the respective committee's meetings, - how board evaluation was conducted and reported, - a description of internal controls in accordance with paragraph 3 of rule 7.3 and with rule 7.4, - for the chief executive officer: - year of birth, principal education and work experience, - significant professional commitments outside the company, and - holdings of shares and other financial instruments in the company or similar holdings by related natural or legal persons, as well as significant shareholdings and partnerships in enterprises with which the company has important business relations, and - any infringement of the stock exchange rules applicable to the company, or any breach of good practice on the securities market reported by the relevant exchange's disciplinary committee or the Swedish Securities Council during the most recent financial year.
+- the division of duties among members of the board and how the work of the board was conducted during the most recent financial year, including the number of board meetings held and each member's attendance at board meetings3.7 - the composition, tasks and decision-making authority of any board committees, and each member's attendance at the respective committee's meetings. - how board evaluation was conducted and reported; - a description of internal controls in accordance with paragraph 3 of rule 7.3 and with rule 7.4. - · for the chief executive officer: - year of birth, principal education and work experience, - significant professional commitments outside the company, and - holdings of shares and other financial instruments in the company or similar holdings by related natural or legal persons, as well as significant shareholdings and partnerships in enterprises with which the company has important business relations; and - any infringement of the stock exchange rules applicable to the company, or any breach of good practice on the securities market reported by the relevant exchange's disciplinary committee or the Swedish Securities Council during the most recent financial year. - 10.3 The company is to have a section of its website devoted to corporate governance matters, where the company's ten most recent corporate governance reports are to be posted, together with that part of the audit report which deals with the corporate governance report or the auditor's written statement on the corporate governance report.
+289-